0x4248/nice_verbose/README.md

 ## other functions
 ### date_time perameter
 The date_time parameter is a bool that is set to false by default.
-If it is set to true, the date and time will be printed before the message in blue
+If it is set to true, the date and time will be printed before the message in blue.

 ![Time](https://raw.githubusercontent.com/awesomelewis2007/nice_verbose/master/doc/time.png)

 Icon mode:
 ```cpp
 nice_verbose::log("This is a debug", true);